BracketCove/KotlinMVPCalculator/README.md

 In previous implementations, I would maintain temporary UI state either within my Fragment (View) or my Presenter (Presenter).
 This is problematic, as I don't think the View, nor the Presenter, should have anything to do with storing state.
 This necessitated another object in my Presentation Layer which could store view state without being tightly coupled to anything.

 I achieve this by having my Presenter delegate temporary state to the ViewModel.
-As per suggestion from my Brogrammer Darel Bitsy, the ViewModel uses a PublishSubject to pass fresh data to the Presenter, whenever the Presenter receives fresh data from the 'backend'.
+As per suggestion from my Brogrammer Darel Bitsy, the ViewModel uses a BehaviourSubject to pass fresh data to the Presenter, whenever the Presenter receives fresh data from the 'backend'.
 This allows the Presenter to not have to worry about asking the VM constantly for new data, reducing repetitious code.

-I like Hannes Dorfmann's opinion (if I'm not mistaken about it) that the "Model" is the "state" of the application, whether it needs to exists in the backend as a Database, or a temporary ViewModel similar to this project.
+I like Hannes Dorfmann's opinion (if I'm not mistaken about it) that the "Model" is the "state" of the application, whether it needs to exist in the backend as a Database, or a temporary ViewModel similar to this project.
 So what I'm saying is, it's still MVP, it's just that I call one part of the Model as a 'ViewModel' for two reasons:

 1. Most people I see who make a "ViewModel" class, are actually making a ViewModel/ViewController.
 IMHO, if it stores the view state, ViewModel is a good name.
 If it also coordinates the view state, ViewModel is a **fundamentally misleading** name which has caused much confusion for people (including me).

 2. You'll see it extends AAC's ViewModel class.
 For me to call it something different might also confuse the issue even further.

-If you're still freaking out, call it something else and stop whining (or whine to someone else, j'men criss).

 ### Architecture:
 - Presenter: Presenter is the "Logic" center of the Application.
 It is the thing which you must be most certain to test, as it essentially coordinates "the dance" (à la Uncle Bob), of the View and Model.
-It should not be full of libs (RxJava is the exception as I do need some kind of concurrency tool), and most certainly shouldn't have references to Android Framework Classes.
+It should not be full of libs (RxJava is the exception as I do need some kind of concurrency tool), and generally shouldn't have references to Android Framework Classes.
 - View: The View binds data to XML, and forwards click events to the Presenter.
 With little exception, it shouldn't contain complex logic (complexity necessitates testing, I want my View to be relatively unnecessary to test), and essentially does what it is told.
 - Model: Models 'Model' (as in the verb) the information relevant to the Application.
 This can be long-term (like a Database), or short-term (like a ViewModel, and even a POJO/Data Class).
 Like the View, the Model shouldn't contain much logic (in most cases anyway).
 In this App, it helps us maintain and decouple the UI State, which keeps it safe from being destroyed by orientation changes, thus leading to poor UX.
 - UseCase: To avoid our Presenter becoming too complex, and to reduce it's coupling to the backend (Validator and Calculator), the Presenter talks to a Use Case (or Interactor).
 This one is hard to explain, so try to just look at the code and see how it might help.
 Notice how we just call on object (UseCase) which handles both Validaiton and Calculation, thus reducing the complexity of the Presenter (like if it spoke directly to both Classes).